shashanksp04/shashanksp04/README.md

 - **The Shell, CMSC-216 Assignment** (Summer 2023)
   - Implemented shell scripting concepts with a focus on readability and maintainability.
+  - The project was coded in C

 - **Circuit Chaos, BitCamp 2023** (April 2023)
   - An interactive and visually captivating game frontend developed as part of Bitcamp 2023.
-Built using HTML/CSS
+  - Built using HTML/CSS

 - **TransactEase, Personal Project** (February 2023)
   - Implemented database queries using PostgreSQL for an ATM replica
+  - Java was used in the backEnd and PostGreSQL for the database

 ## Resources
 - **Resume** :